 Pursuant to Section 16(a) of the Exchange Act and the rules thereunder, the Company's executive officers and directors and persons who beneficially own more than 10% of a registered class of the Company's equity securities are required to file with the SEC reports of their ownership of, and transactions in, the Company's common stock.
-Based solely on a review of copies of such reports furnished to the Company, and written representations that no reports were required, together with information known to the company, the Company believes that during the fiscal year ended December 31, 2022, these persons timely complied with the applicable Section 16(a) requirements, with the exception of the following: Ashok Vemuri filed one late report covering one transaction.
+Based solely on a review of copies of such reports furnished to the Company, and written representations that no reports were required, together with information known to the Company, the Company believes that during the fiscal year ended December 31, 2023, these persons timely complied with the applicable Section 16(a) requirements.